jshaker000/mandlebrot_explorer/README.md

 The purpose of this program is to be an easy to use fractal explorer and a demo of interactivity using the SDL2 library.

 ## Dependancies:
-To install this program, one must have *SDL2* (available from their website or most package managers) and must have lpthreads (default on most POSIX systems)
+To install this program, one must have *SDL2* (available from their website or most package managers) and must have lpthreads (available on most POSIX systems)

 ## Compile & Install:

+### ON POSIX SYSTEMS

+Tested on MacOS with XCode and on multiple Linux Distros

 Clone the repository and run **make && make install** from the *src/* directory.
-This will compile the program and copy it to your **$PATH**, and install the man page.
+This will compile the program and copy it to your **$PATH**.
 Depending on your system, *make install* may require administrative privileges.